Protect your data

 Apologize for having to reschedule and being unable to meet at the agreed-upon time.
 You may be throwing their schedule off-kilter and if you are asking for another opportunity, it helps to be contrite.
 This will make it seem like you’re not taking this decision lightly, and that you appreciate their understanding.

-If possible, request — don’t demand — an interview on another date, and offer a few alternate times that would be an option for you and ask if any of these dates are convenient for the interviewer.
+If possible, request—don’t demand—an interview on another date, and offer a few alternate times that would be an option for you and ask if any of these dates are convenient for the interviewer.
 Remember, they’re doing you a favor so you may need to be flexible.
-But offering some date and time suggestions allow you to collaborate with the hiring manager and find a time that is mutually beneficial.
+However, offering some date and time suggestions allows you to collaborate with the hiring manager and find a mutually beneficial time.

 Dear [name of hiring manager],